-For Program Year 2019, the City plans to address the three primary goals identified in our Consolidated Plan, which are Neighborhood Stabilization and Revitalization, Affordable Housing Rehabilitation and Homeownership Assistance.
+For Program Year 2020, the City plans to address the three primary goals identified in our Consolidated Plan; Neighborhood Stabilization and Revitalization, Affordable Housing Rehabilitation and Homeownership Assistance.
 The City's lower priority goals of Fair Housing Education, Homeless Assistance and Public Services Support will also be addressed in our plan through a variety of projects, but at a much smaller funding level than the higher priority needs.

-The City has identified the following projects to fulfill the three primary goals that the City plans to address this year: an owner-occupied housing rehabilitation program, a homebuyer program, sidewalk and ADA ramp reconstruction, and demolition of a blighted structure.
-To accomplish our lower priority goals, the City plans to assist the homeless with the Point-In-Time Outreach and Education Initiative, conduct and Analysis of Impediments to Fair Housing and assist the Watertown City School District's Food4Families program that helps feed families in need.
+The City has identified the following projects to fulfill the three primary goals that the City plans to address this year: an owner-occupied housing rehabilitation program, a homebuyer program, a housing stabilization program, sidewalk and ADA ramp reconstruction.
+To accomplish our lower priority goals, the City plans to assist the homeless with the Point-In-Time Outreach and Education Initiative, conduct Fair Housing education, implement a target area smoke detector program and assist the Watertown City School District's Food4Families program that helps feed families in need.

-Planning and Administration will also be included in the plan and will provide funding for the overall administration of the CDBG Program and the first phase of a re-write of the City's Zoning Ordinance.
+Planning and Administration will also be included in the plan and will provide funding for the overall administration of the CDBG Program and the second phase of a re-write of the City's Zoning Ordinance.

 Project Name

-1 Owner-Occupied Housing Rehabilitation 2019
+1 Owner-Occupied Housing Rehabilitation 2020

-2 Homebuyer Program 2019
+2 Homebuyer Program 2020

-3 Rutland Street North Sidewalk Project
+3 Tilden St./Starbuck Ave.
+Sidewalk Project

-4 Demolition of 428 Maple Avenue
+4 North Side ADA Ramp Replacement Project Phase 2

-5 North Side ADA Accessible Ramp Construction
+5 Point-In-Time Outreach and Education Initiative 2020

-6 Point-In-Time Outreach and Education Initiative 2019
+6 Fair Housing Education

-7 Analysis of Impediments to Fair Housing
+7 WCSD Food4Families 2020

-8 WCSD Food4Families 2019
+8 Planning - Zoning Ordinance Update Phase 2

-9 Planning - Zoning Ordinance Update Phase 1
+9 Program Administration

-10 Program Administration
+10 NDC Housing Stabilization Program

-11 NDC Housing Program
+11 Target Area Smoke Detector Program

-Table 8 - Project Information
+Table 7 - Project Information